The University of Tennessee Knoxville Institute for Advanced Materials & Manufacturing logo.

 Advancing our understanding of materials and facilitating the translation of new knowledge into solutions, products, and services that benefit our global society

-A black man works with a nano scale mechanical testing system integrated in a Scanning Electron Microscope inside an IAMM lab.
+A man works with a nano scale mechanical testing system in a Scanning Electron Microscope.

-A woman in a white lab coat and safety glasses holds up a black piece of material in front of a large, orange-colored machine.
+A woman in safety glasses holds up a black piece of material in front of an orange machine.

 Icon of three orange individuals outlined in Smokey gray.